kellyjonbrazil/jc/docs/parsers/zpool_status.md

       {
         "pool": "tank",
         "state": "DEGRADED",
         "status": "One or more devices could not be opened.
-Sufficient replicas exist for\nthe pool to continue functioning in a degraded state.", "action": "Attach the missing device and online it using 'zpool online'.", "see": "http://www.sun.com/msg/ZFS-8000-2Q",
+Suffic...", "action": "Attach the missing device and online it using 'zpool...", "see": "http://www.sun.com/msg/ZFS-8000-2Q",
         "scrub": "none requested",
         "config": [